Gostan Zarian: Later years

 Following the establishment of Soviet rule in Armenia, Zarian moved there and taught comparative literature at the Yerevan State University from 1922 to 1924.
 Thoroughly disappointed with the Soviet state, in 1924 he again went abroad where he conducted a nomadic existence, living in Paris (where he founded the short-lived French-language periodical La tour de Babel), Rome, Florence, the Greek island of Corfu, the Italian island of Ischia, and New York City.
-On August 31, 1934 he married his second wife, the American artist Frances Brooks.
+On August 31, 1934, he married his second wife, the American artist Frances Brooks.
 In New York he taught the history of Armenian culture at Columbia University and edited the English-language periodical The Armenian Quarterly (1946) which lasted only two issues, but was the first Armenian studies journal in the United States and published the work of such scholars as Sirarpie Der Nersessian, Henri Grégoire, Giuliano Bonfante, and writers such as Marietta Shaginyan.
-From 1952–54 he taught history of art at the American University of Beirut (Lebanon).
+From 1952 to 1954 he taught history of art at the American University of Beirut (Lebanon).
 Following an interlude in Vienna and Rapallo, he taught at Berkeley.